-Since 1999, the Libby Harricks Memorial Oration series has raised awareness of key issues relating to hearing loss and deafness.
+Since 1999, the Libby Harricks Memorial Oration series has raised awareness of key issues relating to hearing loss and deafness in Australia.

 The series honours the memory of the first President of Deafness Forum of Australia.